Come Command: What You May be Doing Wrong

 As a dog trainer, one of the most frequent complaints I get is owners who say their dogs won’t come to them when they call them.
 Many times owners inadvertently sabotage their well meaning intentions through actions misinterpreted by the dog.
-The following are some suggestions concerning this not-so-simple command:
+Here are some things you might be doing wrong and how to correct yourself:

 1. Don’t use the dog’s name to mean come.